HirotakaTakayama/hirotakatakayama.github.io/README.md

 Also, hopefully you are interested in trying to use my Android Apps 😄

 Developed Android Apps:
+- Prime Number Judgment (Released on May 17th, 2023): https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.primenumberjudgment

+  This app checks if the entered integer is a prime number.
+It also contains features of showing neighboring primes and discovering primes from the entered date.

 - Simple QR Reader (Released on May 1st, 2023): https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.simpleqrreader

   This app scan QR code quickly and easily.
 It is free and easy-to-use and friendly for smartphone users.